stutipande/Lyringual/README.md

 Browse through a huge library of song lyrics and pick which language you want to learn, then you can practice and self-test your progress!

 To do:
-Add user login
-Add gamification elements
+Add gamification elements and clean up the interface

 1. install node, recent version (e.g. 17)